sdupjj/ACAK/README.md

 # Demo
  ![image](https://github.com/sdupjj/ACAK/blob/master/screenshots/20181224%20DEMO%2001.jpg)
-*This demo is base on ACAK Core 0.9 and some other codes.
+*This demo is based on ACAK Core 0.9 and some other codes.
 Only Core 0.9 can not make it work.
 I will release related codes a little later.*
 1. Show on Youku (China Mainland):
 https://v.youku.com/v_show/id_XMzk3OTE0NTk0MA==.html?spm=a2h3j.8428770.3416059.1